trushmi/trushmi/README.md

 ## Hi there👋
 I'm Iryna (pronounced as ee-RIN-ah), a software engineer with a background in the media industry and communications.
-I build full-stack applications and am good at getting projects done.
-I always bring fresh ideas to the table and enjoy solving complex algorithmic challenges in my free time.
+I develop full-stack applications and excel at delivering projects on time.
+I always bring fresh ideas to the table and enjoy solving complex algorithmic challenges.

 ## What Matters to Me:
-* Teamwork: I believe that working with people from different backgrounds brings out the best solutions and creates a positive, creative vibe.
 * Results: I'm motivated by making a real difference.
 Whether it's through coding, communication, or teamwork, I aim to leave a positive impact on the projects I work on.
+* Teamwork: I believe that working with people from different backgrounds brings out the best solutions and creates a positive, creative vibe.
 * New Ideas: I love exploring new ideas and pushing the boundaries of what's possible.
 * Integrity: I value honesty, transparency, and ethical conduct.